Aliases for ABCC9 Gene

 GeneCards Summary for ABCC9 Gene

 ABCC9 (ATP Binding Cassette Subfamily C Member 9) is a Protein Coding gene.
 Diseases associated with ABCC9 include Hypertrichotic Osteochondrodysplasia and Atrial Fibrillation, Familial, 12.
-Among its related pathways are Inwardly rectifying K+ channels and Transmission across Chemical Synapses.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Inwardly rectifying K+ channels.
 GO annotations related to this gene include transporter activity and ion channel binding.
-An important paralog of this gene is ABCC3.
+An important paralog of this gene is ABCC8.

 UniProtKB/Swiss-Prot for ABCC9 Gene